NilanjanaDas010/nilanjanadas.github.io/README.md

 ## News

-<p align="justify" style="color:black;">Presented our paper, "Change management using generative modeling on digital twins." at IEEE International Conference on Intelligence and Security Informatics (ISI) 2023 in Charlotte, North Carolina, USA.</p>
+<p align="justify" style="color:black;">Presented our paper, "Change management using generative modeling on digital twins." at IEEE International Conference on Intelligence and Security Informatics (ISI) 2023 in Charlotte, North Carolina, USA.
+(October 2023)</p>

-<p align="justify" style="color:black;">Presented our paper, "A subjectivity detection-based approach to sentiment analysis." at Machine Learning and Information Processing: Proceedings of ICMLIP 2019 in Pune, India.</p>
+<p align="justify" style="color:black;">Presented our paper, "A subjectivity detection-based approach to sentiment analysis." at Machine Learning and Information Processing: Proceedings of ICMLIP 2019 in Pune, India.
+(December 2019)</p>